Sommelier: Education and certification

 Though sommelier is a job title potentially anyone may claim, becoming a professional certified sommelier often requires some combination of experience, training, formal education (a bachelor's degree is not required, but individuals may do a two-year associate degree), classes and examinations.
-It is possible to become a sommelier by starting at the entry level in the hospitality or wine industry and working up, though many choose to become educated and professionally certified by one (or more) of the many certifying bodies.
-Various certifications are offered by a wide range of educators.
-A very basic education in wine may be attained over the course of months at a cost in the hundreds of dollars, but advanced professional certification typically requires years of study, practice and experience costing thousands of dollars.
-A thorough education in wine is still less expensive than typical graduate school costs in the US.

 The Court of Master Sommeliers

-The 'Court of Master Sommeliers' (CMS), established in 1977, is an independent examining body that offers the 'Master Sommelier Diploma', the 'Advanced Sommelier Certificate', the 'Certified Sommelier Certificate', and the 'Introductory Sommelier Certificate'.
+The Court of Master Sommeliers (CMS), established in 1977, is an independent examining body that offers the Master Sommelier Diploma, the Advanced Sommelier Certificate, the Certified Sommelier Certificate, and the Introductory Sommelier Certificate.
 It was created under the supervision of the Worshipful Company of Vintners, the Institute of Masters of Wine, the British Hotels & Restaurants Association, the Wine and Spirit Trade Association of Great Britain, and the Wholesale Tobacco Trade Association.
-Since the Master Sommelier Diploma was introduced in 1969, a total of 249 people from around the world had become Master Sommeliers by the end of 2017.
-The Court also offers intermediate levels of education including the annual "Advanced Sommelier Course", which prepares invited candidates to sit for the Advanced Exam, generally offered 2–3 times per year.
-Taking the Advanced Course and passing the Advanced Exam are mandatory before sitting for the Masters Exam.
+Since the Master Sommelier Diploma was introduced in 1969, a total of 293 people from around the world have become Master Sommeliers as of 2025.

 National Wine School

 The National Wine School (NWS) is a U.S.–based wine education and certification body founded in 2009 in Los Angeles, California.
 It offers a five-level professional curriculum, including the Level III Sommelier Certification and the Level IV Advanced Sommelier Certification.

 Independent reviewers describe NWS as emphasizing U.S. educational-standards compliance.
-According to the wine-education review site SOMM.us, the school “was developed to deal with the structural deficits inherent in the British-owned certification agencies” and is “fully compliant in the state they are located in … and require[s] their affiliate schools to be regionally accredited colleges and universities.”
-The same review characterizes NWS as “a good option if you want a rock-solid professional wine trade certification” and notes that its online program “is the best online sommelier course available today.”
+According to the wine-education review site SOMM.us, the school "was developed to deal with the structural deficits inherent in the British-owned certification agencies" and is "fully compliant in the state they are located in … and require[s] their affiliate schools to be regionally accredited colleges and universities".
+The same review characterizes NWS as "a good option if you want a rock-solid professional wine trade certification" and notes that its online program "is the best online sommelier course available today".

 International Sommelier Guild

-The 'International Sommelier Guild' (ISG) educates and certifies sommeliers throughout North America, Europe, Asia, South America and Africa.
+The International Sommelier Guild (ISG) educates and certifies sommeliers throughout North America, Europe, Asia, South America and Africa.
 It was founded in 1982 and the programme consists of Level 1 Wine Fundamentals, Level 2 Wine Fundamentals and a Sommelier Diploma.
-They also offer a 'Certified Sommelier Instructor' diploma.
+They also offer a Certified Sommelier Instructor diploma.